-- If possible children should be changed standing up or using the variable height changing table (Preschool), to avoid staff lifting children. - The child's skin should be cleaned with a disposable wipe. - Disposable gloves should be worn when changing pull ups.
-The pull up should be folded inward to cover faecal material and double wrapped in a nappy bag.
-Soiled pull ups should be disposed of into the bin provided.
-The disposal bin should be lined and emptied daily, replacing the used bin liner. - Any soiled or damp clothing should be placed in a plastic carrier bag in the bin provided in the hygiene suite. - Once the child has been changed and removed from the changing area, the surface should be cleaned with an antibacterial detergent spray or wipe and left to dry. - Gloves, apron and any items used for cleaning the changing area will be wrapped and disposed of via domestic waste. - Hands should be thoroughly washed afterwards. - Complete the intimate care record.
+- If possible children should be changed standing up or using the variable height changing table, to avoid staff lifting children. - The child's skin should be cleaned with a disposable wipe. - Disposable gloves should be worn when changing nappies.
+The nappy should be folded inward to cover faecal material and double wrapped in a nappy bag.
+Soiled nappies should be disposed of into the bin provided.
+The disposal bin should be lined and emptied daily, replacing the used bin liner. - Any soiled or damp clothing should be placed in a plastic carrier bag in the bin provided in the hygiene suite. - Once the child has been changed and removed from the changing area, the surface should be cleaned withan antibacterial detergent spray or wipe and left to dry. - Gloves, apron and any items used for cleaning the changing area will be wrapped and disposed of via domestic waste. - Hands should be thoroughly washed afterwards. - Complete the intimate care record.